harsharede/quora2blogandfbpage/README.md

 "# quora2blogandfbpage"

-This python code to pull all questions from a quora page and post them to blogspot and facebook page(if images avilable).
+This is python code to pull all questions from a given quora page and post them to blogspot and facebook page(if images avilable).

 place this folder is C drive or edit paths as per your requirments.